-A study conducted by The Nature Conservancy (TNC) and the Center for Study of Science, Technology and Policy (CSTEP) shows that India can meet its renewable energy target of 175 GW by 2022 by more than 10 times by placing RE infrastructure on lower impact lands.
+A study conducted by The Nature Conservancy (TNC) and the Center for Study of Science, Technology, and Policy (CSTEP) shows that India can meet its renewable energy target of 175 GW by 2022 by more than 10 times by placing RE infrastructure on lower impact lands.
 However, if maximizing energy production is the singular aim for RE projects, more than 11,900 km2 of forest and 55,700 km2 of agricultural land could be impacted.
+Further, the retrospective analysis conducted by The Nature Conservancy (TNC) and Microsoft revealed that approximately 68% of existing solar projects in India are sited on agricultural land and approximately 7% of projects on natural ecosystems, highlighting the potential impacts of renewable energy projects to biodiversity, community livelihoods, and future food security if not planned responsibly.

-RE projects need to be sited responsibly and smartly to avoid land conflicts, associated project delays, higher risks and costs.
-The Nature Conservancy (TNC), Vasudha Foundation (VF), Center for Science, Technology and Policy (CSTEP), and Foundation for Ecological Security (FES) have collaborated to create a tool—SiteRight—to support decision makers make better siting choices.
+RE projects need to be sited responsibly and smartly to avoid land conflicts, associated project delays, higher risks, and costs.
+The Nature Conservancy (TNC), Vasudha Foundation (VF), Center for Science, Technology, and Policy (CSTEP), and Foundation for Ecological Security (FES) have collaborated to create a tool—SiteRight—to support decision makers make better siting choice

 The SiteRight tool identifies areas where solar and wind development is less likely to encounter socio-ecological conflicts, thereby helping to reduce project delays and cost overruns.